dovetail-lab/fabric-client/README.md

 The [Fabric Request Activity](activity/fabrequest) allows you to implement client apps that interacts with Hyperledger Fabric network by submitting `query` or `invoke` requests.
 A Fabric `invoke` request can execute a specified chaincode to create or update states in distributed ledger or private collections.
 A Fabric `query` request can execute a specified chaincode to query current states or history in distributed ledger or private collections without changing any state.

 With these extensions, Hyperledger Fabric client apps can be designed and implemented with zero code.
-Refer to the sample [`equipment`](../samples/equipment) for more details about implementing REST or GraphQL service that interacts with a Hyperledger Fabric network.
+Refer to the [samples](https://github.com/dovetail-lab/fabric-samples) for more details about implementing REST or GraphQL service that interacts with a Hyperledger Fabric network.

-To use this extension in Flogo model, you can create [`fabclientExtension.zip`](../fabclientExtension.zip) by using the script [`zip-fabclient.sh`](../zip-fabclient.sh), and then upload the zip-file to the `TIBCO Flogo® Enterprise 2.10.0` as an extension, and so they are available for modeling client apps and services for Hyperledger Fabric.
+To use this extension in Flogo model, you can create `fabclientExtension.zip` by using the script [`zip-fabclient.sh`](./zip-fabclient.sh), and then upload the zip-file to the `TIBCO Flogo® Enterprise 2.10.0` as an extension, and so they are available for modeling client apps and services for Hyperledger Fabric.